mrkev/contracts.coffee/documentation/contracts/index.markdown

   f: (x) -> @.a = @.a + x
 {% endhighlight %}

-The invariant is checked whenever there is a possibility of `o` mutating (on property sets, delete, etc.).
+The invariant is checked at contract application and whenever there is a possibility of `o` mutating (on property sets and delete).

 <span id="arrays"></span>
 Arrays